Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 				1110		E
 				1111		F

-			The memory address is in the form m0000.
-For example, if m is D, the address will be 0xD0000.
+			The memory address is in the woke form m0000.
+For example, if m is D, the woke address will be 0xD0000.

 			DO NOT SET THIS TO C0000, F0000, OR LESS THAN A0000!